Mindfulness for Teachers

 ✔︎ improved relationships with students

-MINDFULNESS FOR TEACHERS begins Monday, April 17.
-All of the content (see the outline below) is delivered online and can be accessed across all of your devices.
-There is no need to be online at a particular time, and you have LIFETIME access to the content once you register.
+MINDFULNESS FOR TEACHERS is an online, self-paced course.
+All of the content (see the outline below) is delivered one week at a time, and can be accessed across all of your devices.
+There is no need to be online at a particular time, and you have LIFETIME access to the content once you complete the course!

 “Self-care is never a selfish act - it is simply good stewardship of the only gift I have, the gift I was put on earth to offer others.
 Anytime we can listen to true self and give the care it requires, we do it not only for ourselves, but for the many others whose lives we touch.”